etienne-martin/express-aggressive-cache/README.md

 ## Memory Store

+By default, the cache will be stored in memory (RAM).
+Since everything is stored in memory, the more cache, the higher the memory usage.
+You can use the `max` option to mitigate this.
+It will delete the least-recently-used items as it reaches the limit.

+This is not suitable for applications that scale horizontally as the cache will be duplicated across multiple nodes and can result in a high memory usage in your cluster.

+**We recommend using a redis data store if you have multiple instances of your application running behind a load balancer.**

 #### `max`

 The maximum size of the cache, checked by applying the length function to all values in the cache.
 Defaults to `Infinity`.